MVS-sysgen/automvs/REXX/README.md

 :warning: using the DEBUG option can create potentially thousands of lines either in the TSO terminal or in JES2.
-Only use it if you're making a bug report or tring to troubleshoot an issue.
+Only use it if you're making a bug report or trying to troubleshoot an issue.

 ## Requirements

 1. A running TK4- or TK5 mvs
 2. TCPIP support which requires running the following hercules command before IPL: `facility enable HERC_TCPIP_EXTENSION` and `facility enable HERC_TCPIP_PROB_STATE`
 3. BREXX V2R5M3 or greater

 ## Instalation